Mr. Tuttle US History

 ASSIGNMENTS:

-Most assigned work will be completed in class.
-All assignments will be completed neatly and will be typed or hand written as directed.
 Sloppy work is not tolerated in the professional world and will not be in class.
-Assignments will be completed on lined binder paper in pencil or pen.
+Assignments will be completed on lined binder paper in pencil or pen with MLA-style heading.

 All creative projects, term papers and special topic reports will be typed, double spaced, times new roman 12pt font, one inch margins.
 All referenced work must be cited properly (MLA or APA).

 If a student is absent, it is the student’s responsibility to receive any work he/she may have missed.
 It is a good policy for students to have the phone number and e mail address of a responsible classmate that can keep them up to date on assignments they may have missed.
-ALL assignments are posted on Google Classroom, so there is no need to ask which assignments are missing.

 EXTRA CREDIT: There is none.
 Don’t ask for it.
 If you hand in your completed work on-time you will have a good grade.
 I do not grade late work unless the student has a special situation.